-- 2. The Americans with Disabilities Act (ADA) of 1990 which mandates equal opportunity for, and prohibits discrimination against, individuals with disabilities. - 3.
-Title VI of the Civil Rights Act of 1964 which prohibits discrimination on the basis of race, color or national origin.
+- 2. The Americans with Disabilities Act (ADA) of 1990 which mandates equal opportunity for, and prohibits discrimination against, individuals with disabilities. - Title VI of the Civil Rights Act of 1964 which prohibits discrimination on the basis of race, color or national origin.
 Section 324 of the Federal Aid Highway Act, the enabling legislation of the Federal Highway Administration, which prohibits discrimination based on sex. - 4.
 The Uniform Relocation Assistance and Real Property Acquisition Act of 1970 which prohibits unfair and inequitable treatment of persons as a result of projects that are undertaken with federal financial assistance. - 5.
 The Civil Rights Restoration Act of 1987 clarified the intent of Title VI to include all programs and activities of federal aid recipients and contractors whether those programs and activities are federally funded or not.
 Environmental Justice is a concept founded in the intent of the nondiscrimination prohibitions of the federal legislation. - 6.
-Executive Order #12898 which reaffirms that each federal agency must make Environmental Justice part of its mission.
-Each agency must identify and address disproportionately high and/or adverse environmental or human health effects that any of its programs, policies and activities may have on minority and low-income populations.
-Further, each agency must work to prevent the denial, reduction or delay of benefits received by minority and low-income populations.
-Most importantly, each agency must develop policies and strategies to ensure full and fair participation by affected populations in transportation decisions. - 7.
-Executive Order #13166 requires the agency to examine the services it provides and develop and implement a system by which LEP persons can meaningfully access those services.
+Section 162 (a) of the Federal Aid Highway Act of 1973 (23 USC 324) requires that there be no discrimination on the ground of sex.